ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 ![](ca2media/image006.png)

-We now see two bars, yes and no - the status of customers who have left (yes) or stayed with us (no).
+We now see two bars, K and N (K Bank and N Bank).

-Let’s investigate the customers who have left (**yes bar**) because we can see their satisfaction scores are lower.
-Click on the yes bar.
-We notice that all of the visualizations change, and that the satisfaction score has changed to 3.19 - which is is lower than the average of 3.39.
-A pop-up appears with values and the ability to drill down further into our churned customers.
+Let’s investigate the N Banks customers because we can see their satisfaction scores are lower.
+Click on the N bar.
+We notice that all of the visualizations change to be relative to N Bank, and that the satisfaction score has changed to 3.19 - which is is lower than the average of 3.39.
+A pop-up appears with values and the ability to drill down further into our N Bank customers.
 Select the Drill down icon.

 ![](ca2media/image007.png)